RhoAl/CS46X-Engineering-Simulations-4-/docs/Dev_Notes.md

 - The code that controls the wheel model can be found in src/car/src/build.rs, specifically the MeshDef section of the wheel_e spawn declaration, found in the implementation of the Wheel component.

 ## UI
+The UI of the simulator can be found in the upper left corner.
+Its current features are tracking a set of physic statistics and an unimplemented map change feature.